'Consulting' v. 'Retaining:' Limited Scope Representation

 Never make assumptions about the law which applies to your case.
 Things you have seen on TV, or the advice of a friend based on the outcome of his case are often inaccurate and may not pertain to your particular situation.
 In addition, the law sometimes works differently in practice than in theory.
 The only way you will know the law as it applies to your case is to talk it over with a qualified attorney.

 At Mello & Pickering, LLP, we represent many clients in a limited scope capacity.
-We offer 20 minute phone consultations or one hour consultations, wherein we can advise you what your best options are with regard to hiring an attorney to handle your entire case or hiring an attorney to help you with part of your case.
+We offer free consultations or one hour consultations, wherein we can advise you what your best options are with regard to hiring an attorney to handle your entire case or hiring an attorney to help you with part of your case.
 We can explain the law as it pertains to your case and assist you in making the decision as to what portion of your case you want to handle on your own.
 Call us at (408) 288-7800 to set up an appointment today.